Timeline of women's sports: 1980s

+1986 - Texas (34–0) won the NCAA Division I women's basketball tournament, completing the first undefeated season in women's NCAA Division I history.

+1986 - The alternating possession arrow was first used in women's basketball, although a jump ball was still used at the beginning of the game, and the beginning of overtime.
+Coaches must stay within the coaching box, and only the head coach may stand while the ball is live.

+1986 - New South Wales banned women's boxing from 1986 to 2009.

-1987 – Tania Aebi completed a solo circumnavigation of the globe in a 26-foot sailboat between the ages of 18 and 21, making her the first American woman to sail around the world.
+1987 – Tania Aebi completed a circumnavigation of the globe in a 26-foot sailboat between the ages of 18 and 21, making her the first American woman to sail around the world.
+Her record was not recognized by Guinness World Records, however, because she sailed through the Panama Canal, which required assistance.
+She also sailed eighty miles with a friend in the South Pacific.

 1987 – The first women's world championship in weightlifting was held; it was held in Daytona Beach, Florida and won by the American Karyn Marshall.

 1987 – The [American] National Girls and Women in Sports Day (NGWSD) is an annual day of observance held during the first week of February to acknowledge the accomplishments of female athletes, recognize the influence of sports participation for women and girls, and honor the progress and continuing struggle for equality for women in sports.

+1987 - The three-point field goal was introduced in women's basketball for any field goal completed when shot beyond a line set at 19 feet, and 9 inches from the center of the basket.

 1988 – The first Henley Women's Regatta took place at Henley-on-Thames in England.

+1988 - Pam Postema became the first woman to umpire a Major League Baseball spring training game.

 1988 – The American Shawna Robinson was the first woman to win a NASCAR-sanctioned stock car race, winning in the Charlotte/Daytona Dash Series at New Asheville Speedway.

 1989 – Japan became the first country to have a semi-professional women's football league, the L. League, which is still in existence today.

 1989 – The first woman to play first base in NCAA baseball play took to the field.
 Julie Croteau played for Division III's St. Mary's College in Maryland.

+1988 - The Swedish Amateur Boxing Association sanctioned events for women.

-1989 – Arantxa Sanchez beat Setffi Graf to win the Grand Slam.
+1989 – Arantxa Sanchez beat Steffi Graf to win the Grand Slam of tennis.
 At only 17 years old she became the first Spanish woman to do so.